executium/real-time-cryptocurrency-market-prices-websocket/README.md

 - [License](#license-related-to-code)

 ## Introduction
 The weboscket has an emphasis on speed and availability.
-The code and access is geared towards devlopers and traders who have a thirst for comparable data points.
+The code and access is geared towards developers and traders who have a thirst for comparable data points.
 You could use this repo for example to build algorithms that directly lock into the executium signals marketplace.

 ## Online Example
 You can view an online example at the following address: [https://marketdata.executium.com/realtime-cryptocurrency-market-prices-websockets/](https://marketdata.executium.com/realtime-cryptocurrency-market-prices-websockets/)